haralambov/aoc/README.md

   -day int
         Selected day.
 Must be between 1 and 25 (default 1) -part int
         Selected part.
-Must be between 1 and 25 (default 1) -year int
+Must be either 1 or 2 (default 1)                                                                                                                                    │
+  -year int
         Selected year.
 Must be between 2015 and 2023 (default 2023)
 ```